Attendance: the legal requirements

 Parents:

-• Must make sure their child is regularly attending school or 'otherwise' (i.e. another suitable alternative)
+• Must make sure their child is regularly attending school or 'otherwise' receiving a suitable, full-time education

-The DfE reiterates that responsibility for ensuring attendance lies with parents, which includes caregivers or anyone with parental responsibility, in its school attendance parental responsibility measures guidance (page 5).
+The DfE reiterates that responsibility for attendance lies with parents (which includes all those who have parental or day-to-day responsibility for a child), in its summary of responsibilities for school attendance (page 5).

-Neither the legislation nor the DfE’s guidance explains what is meant by 'regular' attendance, and there is no minimum number of days per year that a child needs to attend.
-However, your local authority (LA) must, by law, set out in its code of conduct what level of absence will lead to action being taken, so check
+Neither the legislation nor the DfE’s guidance explains what's meant by 'regular' attendance, and there's no minimum number of days per year that a child needs to attend.
+However, your local authority (LA) must, by law, set out in its code of conduct what level of absence